 Shakes: Shakes are traditionally made from red or white cedar trees.
 They tend to crack in dry climates like the West or grow moss in more humid climates of the East.
 Scan your roof for broken or missing shakes where water could penetrate.
 Be on the lookout for mold and bugs that can damage shakes quickly.
 Individual shakes can be replaced but you’ll need a qualified professional for the install.

-This new metal roof will protect the homeowners for decades to come.
+Metal roofs protect homeowners for decades to come.

 If you or your contractor think it’s time to plan for a new roof, make sure you do your research and invest in the right product for your climate, roof slope, and lifestyle.
-We’re happy to provide you with more information about metal roofing; just send us an email or give us a call.
+Bridger Steel's team is happy to provide you with more information about metal roofing; just send us an email or give us a call.